Evaluating the Implicit Midpoint Integrator for Riemannian Manifold Hamiltonian Monte Carlo: Experimental Results

 \section{Experimental Results}

 We turn now to evaluating the implicit midpoint integrator in several Bayesian inference tasks.
 We consider inference in a banana-shaped posterior, sampling from Neal's funnel distribution, a stochastic volatility model, and Bayesian inference in the Fitzhugh-Nagumo differential equation model.
 We have additional experimental results in our appendices.
 In \cref{app:experiment-quadratic-hamiltonian}, we seek to verify \cref{thm:first-integral-implicit-midpoint} in the presence of a truly quadratic Hamiltonian.
 In \cref{app:experiment-bayesian-logistic-regression}, we examine Bayesian inference in a logistic regression posterior.
 To define a stopping condition for the fixed point iterations used by the implicit midpoint and generalized leapfrog methods, we demand that the change in each coordinate be less than a threshold; we let $\delta\in\set{1\times 10^{-9}, 1\times 10^{-6}, 1\times10^{-3}}$ when considering reversibility and volume preservation.
 When reporting performance metrics such as effective sample size, we report results corresponding to a threshold of $\delta=1\times 10^{-6}$.
 We implemented all methods in 64-bit precision using NumPy and SciPy \cite{harris2020array,2020SciPy-NMeth}.
 We compute effective sample sizes (ESS) using \citet{arviz_2019}.
+Additional experiments with a randomized number of integration steps are included in \cref{app:randomized-step-experimental-design}.
+Code for our experiments can be found at \url{https://github.com/JamesBrofos/Evaluating-the-Implicit-Midpoint-Integrator}.